MarielaPages/Proyecto-CatDog-Coderhouse-React/README.md

 This is a cat and dog e-commerce.
-Here will find:
+Here you will find:
  - A general section where you can see some of our products
  - A cat section with products for cats (For Cats)
  - A dog section with products for dogs (For Dogs)